Thales Alenia Space: from the Space Station to Space Exploration

 Half of the ISS's pressurized volume built by Thales Alenia Space

 Space exploration has always fascinated planet scientists, of course, along with the entire scientific community and space fans – whose ranks have grown since astronauts on the International Space Station (ISS) have been able to share their daily lives via social media, and especially Frenchman Thomas Pesquet, who has taken and share startling photos from the ISS.
 The ISS holds a special place in the hearts of Thales Alenia Space engineers based in Turin, Italy.
 Thales Alenia Space has in fact supplied fully half of the pressurized volume on the ISS, including Nodes 2 and 3, the Multipurpose Module, Multipurpose Logistics Modules (MPLM), Cupola, Columbus lab structure, ATV resupply vessels, and the structure for the Bishop commercial airlock from NanoRacks.
 Thales Alenia Space has built pressurized cargo modules for the ATV on behalf of Airbus Defence and Space, and for Cygnus on behalf of Northrop Grumman.
-The next Cygnus resupply vessel will lift off for the ISS in mid-November.

 Looking beyond the ISS, Thales Alenia Space is gearing up for lunar missions, in particular with the LOP-G (Lunar Orbital Platform Gateway), and is carrying out design studies for NASA (as part of STEP 2) and ESA.
 Furthermore, following the success of the IXV atmospheric reentry demonstrator, Thales Alenia Space is developing Space Rider, Europe’s new-generation, low-orbit, reusable space transport system.